Red Oak Floor Stains – Photo Guide

 Hardwood Floor Stains Red Oak

-• Know your floors.
 White oak and red oak will look different when the same stains are applied to them.
 That’s just the nature of wood.
 Definitely know what type of floor you are working with!
+If you are unsure, ask a flooring expert.

-• If you like a stain but something still feels off, you can mix it with other stains to get the right look.
+If you like a stain but something still feels off, did you know you can mix it with other stains to get the right look?
 That’s what we ended up doing (more on that below).

-• Ask your flooring contractor about the topcoat floor gloss.
-My husband and I are partial to a matte floor – I don’t really want any gloss or shine at all.
+Ask your flooring contractor about the topcoat floor gloss.
+My husband and I are partial to a matte floor.
+We don’t really want any gloss or shine at all.
 I hate those bare feet marks!
 So it’s important to be on the same page with your flooring contractor about this because it’s important.

-• Don’t rush to make a decision.
-I will explain this more in detail but it’s best to sleep on it!
+I will explain this more in detail but it’s best to sleep on it.
+You want to see the floor stains at every time of the day, including at night.

 Red Oak Stain Colors